ros2/rmw_connextdds/README.md

 The DataReaers (and their associated Topics) will be automatically finalized when the associated ROS entity is deleted.

-All DataReaders will be created in the same parent Subscriber.
+All DataReaders will be created by `rmw_connextdds` and `rmw_connextddsmicro` in a single parent Subscriber.

 #### DataReader Creation